Matgoeth/linux-asus-t100/T100TA_guide.md

 ### 3. Add the bootable GRUB file for our IA32-powered ASUS T100.
 Once Rufus has finished to flash the media:
-- Copy the [bootia32.efi](https://github.com/jfwells/linux-asus-t100ta/raw/master/boot/bootia32.efi) file in the `EFI/BOOT` directory.
+- Copy the [bootia32.efi](https://github.com/jfwells/linux-asus-t100ta/raw/master/boot/bootia32.efi) (or [my mirror here](https://github.com/Matgoeth/linux-asus-t100/blob/master/bootia32.efi)) file in the `EFI/BOOT` directory.
 This directory should already contain various EFI files: probably  `BOOTx64.EFI` and `grubx64.efi`.

 If, like jfwells, you would like to build `bootia32.efi` by yourself, follow his guide (primarily for Linux Ubuntu and other Linux Debian-derivatives): https://github.com/jfwells/linux-asus-t100ta/tree/master/boot